 - Tarun: Defined as a business expansion scheme, this programme 10 lakhs to improve upon an already successful business.

 Offered by the State Bank of India, this loan can be availed by women who possess 50 percent ownership in a given business or firm.
-Another eligibility criteria is that women entrepreneurs who have taken part in Entrepreneurship Development Programmes (EDP) are eligible for the loan.
-Availing a loan of more than 2 lakhs will also procure you a discounted interest rate of 0.50 per cent.
+Another eligibility criterion is that women entrepreneurs who have taken part in Entrepreneurship Development Programmes (EDP) are eligible for the loan.
+Availing a loan of more than 2 lakhs will also procure you a discounted interest rate of 0.50 percent.

-The need for bringing women into the forefront of business innovation is very high in today’s world.
-A strategic and goal oriented framework that encourages more women to start business ventures by themselves will greatly benefit the country in the coming years.
+The need for bringing women to the forefront of business innovation is very high in today’s world.
+A strategic and goal-oriented framework that encourages more women to start business ventures by themselves will greatly benefit the country in the coming years.
 These schemes offered by the central government are a step in the right direction.